DDTH/ddth-dao/CORE.md

 `ddth-dao-core` provides some low-level abstract classes and interfaces as a foundation to implement DAO classes:

 - `BaseDao`: starting point to implement DAO.
-It contains foundation methods to put/get items to/from cache.
+It also contains foundation methods to put/get items to/from cache.
 - `IGenericBoDao`: API interface to implement DAO that manages one single BO class.
 - `IGenericMultiBoDao`: API interface to implement DAO that manages multi-BO classes.